aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/s3-iam-assume-role.md

 You can view all the necessary steps to create an S3 sink connector in the
 [dedicated documentation](s3-sink-connector-aiven).
-To use the IAM assume role credentials provider, you simply need to remove, in the connector configuration, the references to:
+To use the IAM assume role credentials provider, in the connector configuration, remove the references to:

 -   `aws.access.key.id`
 -   `aws.secret.access.key`